Vchandankumarr/ALPHY_LYST-Fashion-E-Commerce-Application/readme.md

       <li><a href="https://github.com/Ashwin-krish-nan">@Ashwin-krish-nan</a></li>
        <li><a href="https://github.com/Sakshi0704">@Km Sakshi</a></li>
        <li><a href="https://github.com/Yunuslala">@Yunuslala</a></li>
+       <li><a href="https://github.com/sagardeswal123">@Sagar Deswal</a></li>
 </ul>

 <h2 id="acknowledgments">Acknowledgments</h2>
     <p>We would like to express our gratitude to our mentors and peers for their guidance and support during the development of this project.</p>

-  <p>Thank you for choosing LYST Fashion E-Commerce Platform for your shopping needs!
+  <p>Thank you for visiting ALPHY_LYST Fashion E-Commerce Application!
 If you encounter any issues or have suggestions for improvements, feel free to reach out to us through the contact information provided in the repository.
-Happy shopping!</p>
+Wishing you happiness as well!</p>